 If you reasonably believe that anything on this website contravenes this Code of Conduct, please notify us by emailing email@example.com

-• must have a relevance to business, leadership, management or education.
+• must have relevance to business, leadership, management or education.

-• must be your own original thoughts, quotes and stories, unless you have the express permission of the copyright holder.
+• must be your own original thoughts, quotes, and stories unless you have the copyright holder's express permission.

-• must not contain anything that is unlawful, objectionable, offensive, abusive, harassing,
+• must not contain anything unlawful, objectionable, offensive, abusive, harassing,

 threatening, defamatory, obscene, hateful, inflammatory, profane, racially or sexually or religiously offensive.

 It will be the decision of the website owner as to whether there has been a breach of this Code of Conduct.
 We have the right to edit, refuse to post or remove any contribution in whole or in part that we deem to be in breach of this Code of Conduct.

 If you feel that the Website Manager is mistaken, you may appeal to the Owner of www.mralexonline.com, whose decision will be final.